-Because of a natural resistance to burning, the best shirts for welding are made from heavy twill or denim in 100% cotton.
+Because of a natural resistance to burning, they make the best shirts for welding from heavy twill or denim in 100% cotton.

 100% wool is the most naturally flame-resistant fabric, but it is expensive and uncomfortably warm.

-The best welding shirts are made of 100% cotton, or a high-percentage (88-90%) of cotton blended with polyester, that’s been chemically treated with fire retardant.
-Fabric weights of 6 to 8 ounces per square yard are common as heavy materials are more resistant to burning.
+The best welding shirts are made of 100% cotton, or a high-percentage (88-90%) of cotton blended with polyester, that’s chemically treated with fire retardant.
+Fabric weights of 6 to 8 ounces per square yard are common, as heavy materials are more resistant to burning.

 “Work clothing must also stop ultraviolet light from passing through it.
 This is accomplished if the material chosen is a dark color, thick, and tightly woven.”L. Jeffus “Welding Principles and Applications” (8th Edition, p.
 24)

 Read the review: “Welding Principles and Applications” is the welding reference book to have if you’re going to buy just one.

 Established standards make it easier to know that workers and their workplace are reasonably safe.